 - 1. The Mayor, or in the Mayor's absence the Vice Mayor, shall take the chair at the hour appointed for the meeting and shall immediately call the meeting of the City Council to order. - 2.
-In the absence of the Mayor and Vice Mayor, the Clerk will call the meeting to order and a temporary chairperson will be elected from amongst the Members present. - 3.
+In the absence of the Mayor and Vice Mayor, the Clerk will call the meeting to order and a Mayor pro tempore will be appointed from amongst the Members present. - 3.
 Upon the arrival of the Mayor, the Vice Mayor shall immediately relinquish the chair at the conclusion of the business presently before the City Council.